blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ## Version 8.9.0

+### New features

+* [solution_name] Self Update feature will allow customers who choose to enable Centralized [solution_name] Version Management in Black Duck to automate the update of [solution_name] across their pipelines.
+The Self Update feature will call the '/api/tools/detect' API to check for the existence of a mapped [solution_name] version in [blackduck_product_name].
+If a version has been mapped, the API will redirect the request to download the specified version and the current execution of [solution_name] will invoke it to execute the requested scan.
+If no mapping exists, the current version of [solution_name] matches the mapped version in [blackduck_product_name], or if there is any issue during the execution of the Self Update feature, then [solution_name] will continue with the currently deployed version to execute the scan.

 ### Changed features

 * Release notes are now broken into sections covering the current, supported, and unsupported [solution_name] releases.